KetanMann/Class_Conditioned_Diffusion_Training_Script-MULTI-GPU-/README.md

   --logger="wandb"
 ```
 # Writing Custom Pipeline for Conditional Image generation:-
 I wrote my own conditional image DDPM pipeline.
 You can find it in *conditional_pipeline.py* file.
 This way you can generate your own class_index image.
-Here is an implementation of it using CIFAR10 dataset.
-For sampling look at *sampling.test*.

 # Pretrained Checkpoint
 To resume training from checkpoint or inference from pretrained checkpoint, you can download it from here: [https://drive.google.com/file/d/1JpGQQ9VwvPRF4daXMzBqrw9qzTPP6vN9/view?usp=sharing]
 Model has been uploaded at HuggingFace Hub and also there are some instructions for sampling: [https://huggingface.co/Ketansomewhere/cifar10_conditional_diffusion1] -> CIFAR10